 A Works Approval application is required to be submitted if you intend to erect any structures at the venue.

 Application for 14 or more days

-If you plan to erect structures for events more than 10 days including bump in and out a Works Approval Online (WAeL) application will need to be submitted.
+If you plan to erect structures for events more than 14 days including bump in and out a will need to be submitted.
 Information on costs associated with a WAeL application can be found at the webpage.

 Application under 14 days

-If you plan to erect structures for events less than 10 days including Bump in and out, Please fill in and submit a Works Approval application.
+If you plan to erect structures for events less than 14 days including Bump in and out, please fill in and submit a Works Approval Application.
 Be sure to list sizes and amount of all marquees, stages, toilets etc. Also include road closure signage, coffee vans, display vehicles, generators lighting towers etc.